Seattle Tattoo Shop

-The Artist will want to know such things as size of the tattoo, placement on body, any existing tattoos that need to be worked around or incorporated, color or black and gray, style (realism, old school, cartoonish, stylized, abstract, design, etc.)
+The Artist will want to know such things as size of the tattoo, placement on body, any existing tattoos that need to be worked around or incorporated, whether the piece will be in color or black and gray.
+The artist will also want to know the style you are going for (realism, old school, cartoonish, stylized, abstract, design, etc.).

 How do I set up a consultation?

 If you randomly come by the shop there may be an artist not currently working who will be happy to talk to you about your tattoo.
 But if the artist you desire is busy tattooing, they may not be able to talk at all.
 At best they can only take a brief break to set up an appointment or answer a quick question, but will not be able to talk at length or explore ideas.
 Similarly, if you call and request a certain artist.
 The artist will not be able to chat if busy tattooing and a message will be taken.
 Which leads us to the consultation appointment.